Ask me anything

 4. I love DIY’ing.
 That is actually why I just got on tumblr.
 To find cool DIY things.
 Its also why I am considering making a pinterest. #sellout

 5. I eat tomatoes like apples.

-Anonymous asked: Just saw the your in Texas now.
+Anonymous said: Just saw the your in Texas now.
 How do you feel about the recent laws they have passed about abortion?
 Now that you live in a red state do you think you will become more poetically active about abortion rights or race or women's rights in general?
 There also have been reports of a lot of racism at uni

 Continued Anon question: Of Texas.
 Do you have a plan to tackle this?
 Your a white woman so you probably wont see much but in case you do how do you plan on handling it?

 Moving to Texas hasn’t changed any of my personal beliefs or the ways I express my political beliefs.
 I am who I am.
 I believe what I believe.
 And I express those beliefs in the way I have and always will, but partaking in conversations with those who are respectful and want to hear what I have to say.